Miccighel/Readersourcing-2.0-RS_Server/docs/migration/domain-fidelity.md

 # Domain fidelity contract

-This document separates the Readersourcing domain from the framework and infrastructure being replaced during the Rails 8 migration.
+This document defines the boundary between the Readersourcing domain and its framework and infrastructure.

 ## Protected behavior